Change

 a.
 Human resource risks

-In order to maintain the IHI Group's business foundation and link it to future growth, it is necessary to acquire, retain, and develop the human resources required for business operations.
-If there is a failure to hire outside personnel or secure key personnel, or a failure to properly assign personnel, the Group’s future growth, operating results and financial position could be adversely affected.
+In order to maintain the IHI Group's business foundation and link it to future growth, it is necessary to acquire, retain, develop, and appropriately assign the human resources required for business operations.
+If the Group fails to hire outside personnel or secure and develop key personnel, such as leads transformation, or a failure to properly assign personnel, the Group’s future growth, business performance and financial position could be adversely affected.

 b.
 Financial activities